 Grooming Needs: Long Coat vs Short Coat

-This part’s simple I always tell people that long haired Maine Coons = more grooming.
+This part is simple, I always tell people that long haired Maine Coons = more grooming.

 Stings is a shedding machine.
 I brush him almost daily, especially in the spring and fall when he seems to blow his coat like a Husky.
 Niki doesn’t shed as much, but she’s picky about how I brush her, she prefers quick sessions and hates when I go near her belly.